Code-Institute-Submissions/ClickBox/README1.md

 ### Existing Features
 - Music player - allows tghe user to listen to a playlist of songs see how long left. (only 4 used now*)

+- music timer - allows the user to see how long is left in the song.

 - Buttons/Switches - Allows the user to alter the current page or color of all the items on screen.

 - Multi layered - allows the user to view and interact multiple screens and views without scrolling or having to load another page.